Dasharo/docs/docs/common-coreboot-docs/dasharo_tools_suite.md

 ## Dasharo EC Transition

-DTS allows to perform full EC transition from vendor to Dasharo/EC FW.
+DTS allows to perform full Embedded Controller firmware transition from vendor to open.
 For now this functionality is supported on NS50 and NS70 laptops.

 To perform EC transition make sure you are running DTS version 1.0.1 or higher and follow this steps: